The ACNC Annual Report 2021-22 provides an overview of the Commission's work in the 2021-22 financial year.

 November 2019 – present

 Anna Longley is the ACNC’s Assistant Commissioner – General Counsel.
-She is the senior legal advisor to the ACNC Commissioner and Advisory Board and has legal and operational oversight of the ACNC’s work regulating charities.
+She is the senior legal advisor to the ACNC Commissioner and contributes to corporate and strategic leadership as a member of the Executive team.

 In the charity sector, Anna has spent several years volunteering for and on the boards of community legal centres.